jm-cc/pm2/nmad/README.md

     make
     make install

-*Note*: nmad purposely cannot be configured in its source directory
+*Note*: nmad purposely cannot be configured in its source directory.
+Please use a separate build directory.

 Usefull configure flags (see ./configure --help)